 Thank you for your continued partnership.

-I will send these monthly updates on the first Friday of each month.
 If there is anything specific you would like included in these monthly updates please let me know and I will do my best to feature in the next issue.
 If you would not like to receive the Monthly Ubuntu in the future please reply to this email with STOP.